grouparoo/www.grouparoo.com/README.md

 You will need `chromedriver` installed to run the automated browser tests:

-- OSX: `brew cask install chromedriver`
+- OSX: `brew install --cask chromedriver`
 - Windows: TODO
 - Linux: TODO